tronixlabsAU/2023notice/README.md

 If you are an existing Tronixlabs customer and require technical or warranty support - I'm still here to help you, simply email support@tronixlabs.com.

+If you are in Australia and would like to buy a copy or two of one of my books - which is a great idea - please email support@tronxilabs.com and we'll sort it out very quickly.

 Follow us on facebook, x/twitter, and/or instagram using:

 https://www.facebook.com/tronixlabs